 Wireless networks are limited in range, and it may not be immediately obvious how far a wireless network reaches.
 For this reason, many network administrators and regular home users alike use wireless network mapping and troubleshooting apps like NetSpot.

-With a few clicks, NetSpot can create a visual map that shows exactly how far a wireless network reaches, highlighting all the areas of weak signal strength.
-NetSpot can also detect and analyze nearby wireless networks to help you eliminate problems caused by signal interference.
 Best of all, NetSpot can be downloaded for free, and its user interface is so simple and well-thought-out that everyone can use this popular wireless network troubleshooting solution to improve their network.

 There are several types of wireless networks as well as underlying wireless technologies.
 Some types of wireless networks, such as Personal Area Network (PAN), have a very limited range, while other types of wireless networks, such as Wide Area Network (WAN), extend over a large geographical distance.

 By far the most ubiquitous type of wireless networks is Local Area Network (LAN), which relies on a set of media access control (MAC) and physical layer (PHY) specifications known as IEEE 802.11, or WiFi.

 WiFi networks communicate in the 2.4, 3.6, 5, and 60 GHz frequency bands using the IEEE 802.11 standard, which is created and maintained by the Institute of Electrical and Electronics Engineers (IEEE) LAN/MAN Standards Committee (IEEE 802).